ikramMc/prayer-times-mobile-app/README.md

 # prayer-times-mobile-app
-check for peayer times wherever you are !
+check for prayer times wherever you are !